The Database Doctor

 1. The writes in the transaction logs are sequential, with each data modification appending to the log

 Recall that the transaction log is the master record of all changes to database allocations.
+It observes every change.
 If we always append to the log - the log is also the metadata buffer we just described.
-If all changes, no matter what table they touch, go to the same transaction log - we have essentially sequenced changes in the database into a single file.
+If all changes, no matter what table they touch, go to the same transaction log - we have essentially sequenced changes in the database into a single, linear space.

 The A in the ACID property of a database require that a transaction touching multiple tables must either make all changes fully visible at the same time or none of them must be visible.
-We can achieve this by having a single log write signal that all the previous log entries of that transaction is now visible.
-By writing all changes to the same log file we have also made rollback and commit highly efficient - because all we need to do is put a marker in the log that all "previous" log records for that transaction are now valid and visible (or not, if we rollback).
+By writing all changes to the same log file we achieved this:

-By sequencing all changes - we have by accident implemented something very powerful.
+By sequencing all changes - we have (almost by accident) implemented something very powerful.

 Time Travel